-The Royal College of Nursing has called for the urgent release of a delayed review into the impact of coronavirus on Black, Asian and minority ethnic communities.
+The RCN has called for the urgent release of a delayed review into the impact of coronavirus on Black, Asian and minority ethnic communities.

 The Public Health England review was commissioned to look at the impact of factors such as ethnicity, obesity and gender on people’s vulnerability to Covid-19 – but missed its publication deadline at the end of May.